How to Create and Use a Free QR Code Business Card

 | Transfer errors | Common because details are typed | Avoided through direct saving |

-| Speed | Slow, usually manual typing | Seconds through scan and save |
+| Speed | Slow, usually manual typing | Seconds to scan and save |

 | Availability | Can be forgotten or run out | Always on your smartphone |

-| Sustainability | Paper use and waste | Eco-friendly because it is digital |
+| Sustainability | Paper use and waste | Eco-friendly because it's digital |

 | First impression | Traditional and classic | Modern and digitally confident |

-The table shows the core point clearly.
 A classic card still has its charm, but the digital version wins on practicality, cost, speed, and sustainability.

 A smart solution for many use cases